sacha-l/substrate-nfts-node/README.md

 - Maintains state in a `tmp` folder while the node is running.
 - Uses the **Alice** and **Bob** accounts as default validator authorities.
 - Uses the **Alice** account as the default `sudo` account.
-- Has a preconfigured genesis state (`/node/src/chain_spec.rs`) that includes several prefunded development accounts.
+- Has a preconfigured genesis state (`/node/src/chain_spec.rs`) that includes several pre-funded development accounts.

 ### Embedded Docs